Erycinae: Description

 Erycinae is a subfamily of stout-bodied snakes, all of which are competent burrowers.
 The largest, E. johnii, rarely exceeds 120 cm in total length (including tail).
 Most grow to around 60 cm in total length.
 They have small eyes and hard, small scales to protect their skin from the grit of sand.
 A great deal of sexual dimorphism exists, with females generally becoming much larger than males.

 Erycines have skeletal adaptations to burrowing.
 The skull is more compact than in the subfamily Boinae.
 Also, the vertebrae of the tail are increased in size but reduced in number.

 Distribution and habitat

-Erycines are found in Southeastern Europe, Asia Minor, North, Central, West and East Africa, Arabia, Central and Southwest Asia, India, Sri Lanka, southwestern Canada, the western United States, and northwestern Mexico.
+Erycines are found in Southeastern Europe, Asia Minor, North, Central, West and East Africa, Arabia, Central and Southwest Asia, India, Pakistan, Sri Lanka, southwestern Canada, the western United States, and northwestern Mexico.

 Fossil erycines have been found in rock strata over 50 million years old, and were once widespread in North America.
 Now, only four species remain in North America, as well as the Old World sand boas proper in Africa, Asia, and Southeastern Europe.

-The oldest known erycines are from the Eocene-aged Messel Pit in Germany.
+The oldest known erycines are from the Eocene-aged Messel Pit in Germany, named Rageryx schmidi.